Danielar0w0/Shade/README.md

 # Installation

-Before you can run this project, you need to add the following assets to the project.
+Before you can run this project, you need to add the following assets.
 The resulting folders must be placed in the Assets folder of your project in **/Assets/Libraries**.

 - Cone Mesh